IndexCoop/index-ui/CONTRIBUTING.md

 ### **Labeling Issues**

 A great way for the Index Coop to continue growing is by granting newcomers with the ability to perform basic tasks to establish a footprint within our community.
 Providing these opportunities for newcomers is crucial to the ongoing development of our product and makes our DeFi movement even more sustainable and future-proof.
-If a project has a need for some simple work to be done that could be performed by a newcomer, then we encourage you to create a separate issue with either the `good first issue` or `bronze-task` label attached.
+If a project has a need for some simple work to be done that could be performed by a newcomer, then we encourage you to create a separate issue with the `bronze-task` label attached.

 You will also notice a variety of other labels available for tagging Issues, but the ones that tend to be the most common are the `bug` and `enhancement` labels.